leslie-alldridge/C-8.0-.Net-Core-3.0/Chapter 3/Notes.md

 of the loop to check whether the looping should continue.
 • An iterator expression, which that executes on every loop at the bottom of the statement.

+It's not mandatory to set any of these, you can even do for( ; ; ) ;, that would create an infinite loop.

 #### How foreach works behind the scenes